INVESTMENT LLC

-When starting an investment LLC, there are many things to consider.
-We’re here to break it down, so you can reach your financial goals.
+When starting an LLC (limited liability company) for a business that offers investment vehicles or investing-related services, there are many things to consider.
+We’re here to break it down, so you can reach your entrepreneurial goals.

 An LLC helps protect personal assets.
 If someone sues the business, your home, vehicles, and personal bank accounts aren’t at risk.
 What makes an LLC even more attractive for investments is its operating agreement.
 It dictates what the LLC can and cannot do.
 This makes it an excellent vehicle through which multiple parties can invest together.